oliof/docs/docs/tips-and-tricks.md

 ### Pre-requisites

-- A high resolution, high frequency updating thermometer [^thermometers].
+- A high resolution, high frequency updating thermometer.
+I am using an [MH0-C40IN thermometer](https://pvvx.github.io/MHO_C401N/) with the [pvvx firmware](https://github.com/pvvx/ATC_MiThermometer), as it provides two digits of precision and updates roughly once to twice per minute).
+Please note that low resolution thermometers with low update frequency will affect your ability to quickly react to temperature changes.
+If you are so inclined, you can build a high resolution, frequently updating thermometer with tasmota and a DS18B20 or BME820 sensor.
 - Setting up this thermometer as a [Remote Thermostat](https://docs.emsesp.org/Special-Functions/#remote-thermostats).
 - A boiler where setting `Heating Activated` to `off` actually disables heating.
 This seems to be true for gas boilers, but will most likely not work for heatpumps.
 Make use of the `forceheatingoff` entity in that case.